youchainhq/you-solidity/docs/contracts/functions.rst

             // intermediate conversion to ``uint160`` to even allow calling ``send`` on it. address payable testPayable = address(uint160(address(test)));

-            // If someone sends ether to that contract,
+            // If someone sends you to that contract,
-            // the transfer will fail, i.e. this returns false here. return testPayable.send(2 ether);
+            // the transfer will fail, i.e. this returns false here. return testPayable.send(2 you);
         }
     }